coen-hyde/docker-http-placeholder/README.md

 Placeholder
 ===========

-Just docker image that responds to all http requests
+Just a docker image that responds to all http requests

 ## Usage